nawab312/AWS/AWS_ACM/Notes.md

     - Top-Level Domain (TLD) – Defines the highest level of the domain structure (e.g., .com, .org, .net).

 - **Validation Methods in AWS ACM**: When requesting an SSL/TLS certificate in AWS Certificate Manager (ACM), AWS needs to verify that you own or control the domain.
 This is done through domain validation, which has two methods:
-        - DNS Validation (Recommended): How it works
-            - AWS provides a CNAME record that must be added to your domain’s DNS settings.
-            - ACM continuously checks for this record, and once found, it validates the domain.
-            - The certificate is issued and will automatically renew as long as the CNAME remains in place.
+        - DNS Validation (Recommended): AWS provides a CNAME record that must be added to your domain’s DNS settings.
+ACM continuously checks for this record, and once found, it validates the domain.
+The certificate is issued and will automatically renew as long as the CNAME remains in place.
-        - Email Validation: How it works
+        - Email Validation: ACM sends a validation email to domain-related addresses: `admin@example.com` or `administrator@example.com` etc. The recipient must click a link to approve the request.